FlorianButz/fenUISharp/README.md

 # fenUISharp
-A native C# Windows UI framework with a focus on exciting design.
+A native C# Windows overlay UI framework with a focus on exciting design.